 Item Number 7.
 Alien Registration Number (A-Number).
 Provide your A-Number.
 Your A-Number is the number used to identify your immigration records.
 It begins with an "A" and can be found on correspondence that has been received from the Department of Homeland Security (DHS) or USCIS.
-If you do not have an A-Number, type or print "N/A".
+If you do not have an A-Number, or if you cannot remember it , leave this space blank.